 - Veterans who were called to active duty and served 90 continuous days of wartime duty

-- Surviving spouses who’s veteran spouse died as a result of active duty injuries
+- Surviving spouses whose veteran spouse died as a result of active duty injuries

 Subsequent Use of Entitlement:

 Veterans can use their home loan entitlement more than once.
-In order for a veteran to obtain when called a Restoration of Entitlement, the veteran must send to the Eligibility Center:
+For a veteran to obtain a Restoration of Entitlement, the veteran must be sent to the Eligibility Center:

 - Completed VA Form 26-1880